 - In Sengoku Basara, Kotaro is a silent masked mercenary and Living Legend who fights with two shortswords and a giant shuriken, possessing incredible speed.
 Though he's rumoured to have demonic heritage, and is ruthless on the job, he's less evil than other depictions.

 - A young Kotaro appears in Onimusha 2: Samurai's Destiny as an ally and occasional playable character.
 He's cheerful and he loves exotic and rare gifts, but is distrustful of women, as he was abandoned by his mother as a child and raised by the women of his village.

 - In Persona 2, Kotaro Fuuma is one of the summonable Persona.

-- In World Heroes, Kotaro Fuuma (as just Fuuma) is a playable character and main rival of Hanzo, serving as the 'Ken' position of the game to Hanzo's 'Ryu'.
+- In World Heroes and Aggressors of Dark Kombat, Kotaro Fuuma (as just Fuuma) is a playable character.
+The main rival of Hanzo in the first, serving as the 'Ken' position of the game to Hanzo's 'Ryu' and guest starring in the latter.
 He's a brash and fiery ninja.
-He also is one of the World Heroes representatives in Neo Geo Battle Coliseum
+He also is one of the World Heroes representatives in NeoGeo Battle Coliseum

 - In Laughing Under the Clouds the Fuuma clan are the main antagonists of the series, and their leader is named Fuuma Kotaro, though it's just a descendant (whether real or just in name is never clarified) of the original historical figure, as the story is set in the Meiji Era.

 - Fuuma, The Leader for the New Hanzou Academy students from Senran Kagura series is stated to be a descendant of Fuuma Kotaro.
 She herself is a good shinobi and her family is historically been righteous and good, rather than villainous as most depictions make the Fuuma Clan be.
 She herself is a redhead like most depictions of Fuuma Kotaro and uses a Fuuma Shuriken connected to a chain.